Mermade/shins/README.md

 var shins = require('shins');
 var options = {};
 options.minify = false;
+options.customCss = false;
 shins.render(markdownString, options, function(err, html) {
   // ...
 });
 ````

 The `err` parameter is the result of the `ejs` rendering step.

+Setting `customCss` to `true` will include the `pub/css/screen_overrides.css`,`pub/css/print_overrides.css` and `pub/css/theme_override.css` files, in which you can override any of the default Slate theme, to save you from having to alter the main css files directly.
+This should make syncing up with future Shins / Slate releases easier.

 ### Notes